Slovak Extraliga: Regular season

-Play-In
+Play-in

-Starting in the 2018–19 season, the four teams ranked 7–10 in the regular season play a best-of-five series, known as Play-In, and battle for the two remaining playoff spots.
+Starting in the 2018–19 season, the four teams ranked 7–10 in the regular season play a best-of-five series, known as play-in, and battle for the two remaining playoff spots.
 The seventh-ranked team faces the tenth-ranked team, and the eighth-ranked team faces the ninth-ranked team.
 The seventh-ranked team and the eighth-ranked team receive home-ice advantage and play three of the five games at their home venue if it is necessary to determine a winner of the series.
 The winners of the two best-of-five series take the two remaining playoffs spots.

 Playoffs

-The Tipos Extraliga playoffs is an elimination tournament, at which two teams battle to win a best-of-seven series in order to advance to the next round.
+The Tipsport Liga playoffs is an elimination tournament, at which two teams battle to win a best-of-seven series in order to advance to the next round.
 In the first round of the playoffs (quarterfinals), the top seed faces the lowest-ranked winner of the two best-of-three series (eighth seed, ninth seed or tenth seed); the second-ranked seed faces the other winner of the two best-of-five series; the third-ranked seed faces the sixth-ranked seed; and the fourth-ranked seed faces the fifth-ranked team.
 In the second round (semifinals), the teams are re-seeded, with the top remaining seed playing against the lowest remaining seed, and the other two remaining teams pairing up.
 In the third round (finals), the two remaining teams face each other.

 In each series, the higher-ranked team of the two has home-ice advantage.
 Four of the seven games are played at this team's home venue – the first and second, and, when necessary, the fifth and seventh games and all the other games are played at the lower-ranked team's home venue.

-Play-Out (Relegation)

-The lowest ranked team after the regular season plays in a relegation series called Play-Out against the winner of the second-tier league Slovak 1.
-Liga.
-The two teams battle to win a best-of-seven series of Play-Out to qualify for the next Tipos Extraliga season.